Take advantage of the unparalleled, extensible, and powerful text editing capabilities of GNU Emacs from within Windows OS.

 Is it possible to judge whether or not a piece of music is objectively good, perfect and beautiful?
 The word "objectively" must sound a bit old fashioned, after all, every man is doing what is right in his own eyes in these times1.
 But we can be reasonably certain that a song which has been well loved generation after generation has a quality absent from a yet untested, recently released album.
 Yes, I'm talking about Emacs here.
 40 odd years is a terribly long time in the world of software.
 We have reason to be grateful as Spacemacs has done its part in flattening the notorious Emacs learning curve.
 This tutorial can be said to be directed towards non-programmers who are comfortable with computing (as this write-up originally existed as personal notes of mine).
 I hope you take away something useful!

 Window Subsystem for Linux (WSL) runs a real Linux kernel on a lightweight Virtual Machine.
 Praise be to the Windows team responsible for the continued development of WSL.
-A couple of milestones achievements include,
+A couple of milestone achievements include,

 2. Install WSL & Emacs